From small packs designed for lift-access skiing to behemoths built for serious backcountry use, we found the best ski backpacks for every budget.

 You can strip off the framesheet, hip belt, and lid to save close to 2 pounds.
 Ski carry is A-frame, and there are sweet attachment loops for poles and ice axes.

-Also, the adjustable torso lets you drop the pack lower on your hips for when you’re doing miles of skinning across glaciers, then snug it up high and tight for better mobility when you’re hucking cliffs and dropping into couloirs.
+Also, the adjustable torso lets you drop the pack lower on your hips for when you’re doing miles of skinning across glaciers.
+Then, you can snug it up high and tight for better mobility when you’re hucking cliffs and dropping into couloirs.

 The new Stash 30 also was a favorite for athletes who pushed the envelope in the backcountry.
 The flexible framesheet shadows your every movement thanks to its soft, molded foam construction.
 The back panel consists of seven geometric pods that are separated with half-inch air channels.